HenriquedoVal/shellserver/README.md

 - Python 3.10+
 - PowerShell 6.2+ (I think)
 - Any NerdFont (I use MesloGS NF)
+- A xterm compatible terminal

 ## Installation

 Currently, ShellServer will work only in PowerShell on Windows.
 A few things must change to make it work on Linux, so make an Issue if you want to use it.
-There are plans to get it to [Xonsh](https://github.com/xonsh/xonsh)

 ~~~PowerShell
 > pip install shellserver  # or pip install --user shellserver